Infomart: Design

 At 1583309 sqft spread across 7 floors and 18.2 acre, the Infomart is one of the largest and most distinctive buildings in Dallas.
 The design was modeled after The Crystal Palace, a huge iron and glass building originally erected in Hyde Park in 19th century Britain to house the Great Exhibition of 1851.

 The Infomart used to have a reproduction of the Crystal Fountain created by the same company, Barovier & Toso.
 The Infomart was built with steel frame curtain wall construction.
 The building's hospital-grade electrical power is supplied by five independent electric feeds to three separate electrical substations, providing a very reliable source that has never experienced a 100% outage.
 More than 135 network providers have a physical presence at the Infomart, with over 8,700 strands of fiber coming into the building.

 Tenants

 A number of tenants are housed in the building with a mix of enterprises companies and data center providers.
 If an enterprise moves out, the space is absorbed by data center providers expanding in the building.
-Data Center providers include Equinix, DataBank, zColo, Cologix, Chewy, and Flexential.
+Data Center providers include Equinix, DataBank, Cologix, and Flexential.
 Wade College is also in the building.